Roblox/avatar-evolution/index.md

 title: Avatar Evolution
 ---

-Avatar Evolution represents a massive cross-team effort, prototyping and building new technology to enable developers to build next-generation games and avatars on Roblox:
+Avatar Evolution represents a massive cross-team effort working on prototyping and building a suite of new technology to enable developers to create next-generation games and avatars on Roblox:

 - "Mesh deformation" through skeletal skinning
 - New physics components for more stable and realistic characters
 - Improved mesh and animation importers.
 - And more exciting features, coming soon!

-It's still early, but we want your feedback!

-We're releasing a special beta build of Roblox Studio here.
+Even though it's still early and these features are in varying stages of pre-release development we're releasing a special beta build of Roblox Studio where you can try them all today.

+Everything here is subject to change before release.

+If you try it, let us know what you think.
+We're putting this build out in an early when we still have the freedom to make dramatic changes as we integrate feedback.
+Your feedback matters!

 # Studio Beta Build